top of page

 Introduction

 Multitenancy is a common requirement in modern applications where multiple tenants share the same infrastructure.
 In Kubernetes, multitenancy can be achieved by running multiple workloads from different tenants on the same cluster.
 However, this can introduce security and resource allocation challenges that need to be addressed to ensure the successful deployment of a multitenant Kubernetes environment.
+For a detailed discussion on multitenant clusters, you can read our blog on Multi-Tenant Clusters in Kubernetes.

 Factors to consider for multitenancy in Kubernetes